vbmobile/mobile-id-documentation/docs/MigrationGuide/MigrationGuide_iOS.md

 #### Required Changes
 - Removed BoardingPassScanConfig.
 The Boarding Pass configuration is now on backend side;
-- Removed Vision-Box parameters from the **BiometricFaceCaptureParameters**.
+- Removed Amadeus parameters from the **BiometricFaceCaptureParameters**.
 These configurations are now on backoffice;
-- Removed Vision-Box parameters from the **BiometricMatchParameters**.
+- Removed Amadeus parameters from the **BiometricMatchParameters**.
 These configurations are now on backoffice;
 - Removed **Subject**'s **validateBiometricQuality** configuration.
 This configuration is now on backoffice;
 - Removed Alamofire lib;
 - Removed specific feature loadings and created a generic one, e.g. remove calls for BoardingPassScannerLoadingView & BoardingPassScannerLoadingView and replace it with the new one LoadingOverlayViewType.